A tale of adventurous travellers and travel adventures

 Adventurous travel requires a carefully planned itinerary and logistics

 Nobody took their plans very seriously until they actually set a date and told people that they were going to ride their bikes around the world.

 They flew their bikes to Malaysia, then rode through Thailand and Laos to get to China.
-China required all travelers to have a guide.
-To comply they organized to be met at the border by a guide and small tour group, traveling with three other riders so that they could share the costs through China.
-Traveling through the “Stans”, in particular, required a lot of red tape, but Paul had organized all that in advance.
-When they parted company with their fellow travelers they rode through Iran to London.
+China required all travellers to have a guide.
+To comply they organised to be met at the border by a guide and small tour group, travelling with three other riders so that they could share the costs through China.
+Travelling through the “Stans”, in particular, required a lot of red tape, but Paul had organised all that in advance.
+When they parted company with their fellow travellers they rode through Iran to London.
 Their motorbikes were flown from London to Nova Scotia and they rode coast to coast across Canada.
-Then they went down through the USA to Mexico, Central America, and South America
+Then they went down through the USA to Mexico, Central America and South America

 But what to do with the bikes?